 But some people are losing enzymes thanks to a more pervasive, yet common, threat, says Gerstmar.

 “The single biggest dysfunction that impacts digestion is just stress,” he says.

-Some behaviors, like managing your stress and taking gut health supplements, can help support regular digestion.
-(We’re fans of Bulletproof Zen Mode for stress support and Bulletproof InnerFuel Prebiotic for gut health and immune support.†)
+Manager your stress and taking gut health supplements can help support healthy digestion.
+Bulletproof Zen Mode offers stress support and Bulletproof InnerFuel Prebiotic delivers gut health and immune support.†